-Processing technologies for collection of brush and chipping for mulch distribution is successfully implemented in Chelan County.
+Processing technologies for collection of brush and chipping for mulch distribution is ongoing in Chelan County but capacity and end use issues persist.
 However, with the regulations of the Special Permit of WAC 16-470-124, where the quarantine areas must keep green waste and fruit waste within its borders, distribution of the chips is difficult.
 Compost processes can heat pathogens and vectors and are often characterized as either low-technology or high-technology methods.
 Low-technology processing utilizes available space and equipment, typically employing a front-end loader to mix and turn compost piles.
 High-technology processing systems use specially designed equipment and containers or containment structures (troughs or vessels).
-The site requirements, length of processing time, labor and equipment utilized, and costs are different for each technology level, but the end product is essentially the same.
-Site requirements for composting facilities depend on the amount of materials processed and the amount of composting time required.
+The site requirements, length of processing time, labor and equipment utilized, and costs are different for each technology level.
+Site requirements for composting facilities depend on a variety of factors including the amount of materials processed and the amount of composting time required.
 The amount of time required depends on the types of materials being composted and the degree of technology employed.
 In general, the longer it takes for organic materials to decompose, the more land area needed to accommodate equal amounts of material.
 High-technology methods (i.e., more intensive processing methods) lead to a shorter composting period and a higher capacity for a given amount of acreage.
 A facility could start out using lower-level technologies, with their longer composting periods, and then shift to a higher-level of technology as volumes of incoming materials increase (or expand the size of the facility).